-The Royal Theater Carriage fills the Porticada Square in Santander
+The Royal Theater Carriage fills the Porticada Square of Santander

-The Plaza Porticada in Santander was absolutely packed during the lyrical concert offered by La Carroza del Teatro Real.
+The Porticada Square in Santander was packed to capacity during the lyrical concert offered by La Carroza del Teatro Real.
 Last Saturday, five young artists from the Crescendo program took the stage: soprano Rosa Gomariz, mezzo-soprano Yeraldín León, tenor Eduardo Pomares, baritone Alejandro von Büren, and pianist Carolina Hernández.
 The repertoire ranged from Mozart to Pablo Sorozábal.

 Immersive sound without tricks or cardboard 🎵